-Then, we import our first dataset using the make_circles function from Scikit-Learn.
-This creates two circles (one within the other), each comprising its own class.
+We create our first dataset using the make_circles function from Scikit-Learn.
+This creates two circles (one within the other), each representing its own class.
 The different parameters control the shape and size of the dataset.
-This dataset will be stored in the X (input feature vectors) and Y (target vectors).
-This will serve as the training set that will be presented to the SVM for it to find the optimal decision boundary.
-The two class labels are 0 or 1.
+This dataset will be stored in the X input matrix (the collection of indivdual input feature vectors) and the Y vector (the collection of target numercial identifiers).
+This will serve as the training set [should actually use the train-test split to check accuracy afterwards] that will be presented to the SVM for it to find the optimal decision boundary.
+The two class labels are 0 or 1. [we should use a lot morethan 20 points and maybe more noise too to make it more realistic]

 Import training inputs

-Optionally, to better view the dataset, we can store the inputs and targets into a Pandas Dataframe.
+Optionally [this seems unnecesary], to better view the dataset, we can store the inputs and targets into a Pandas Dataframe.
 This assembles the dataset into a table-like manner and eases many processes like visualization, accessing and storing.
 This is first done by creating a pandas dataframe for the inputs (df_X) and targets (df_Y) separately and then joining them together in df_inputs.
 We can then view a sample of the dataset using the function head( ).

 Store dataset into Pandas Dataframe

-Time to visualize the data.
-We can use both the Seaborn and Matplotlib library to plot our training inputs and color them according to their class label.
-Again, this step is optional.
+Since the data is two-dimensional, it is always good practice to first visualize it in order to get any potential hints that will help with the classification.
+For clarity, we plot the points corresponding to each class with a different color.

 Visualize a dataset using Matplotlib and Seaborn.

 We can now train the SVM for classification.
-Since it is already imported via Scikit-Learn, we can just call it with svm.SVC and its function fit to train the SVM on the inputs (X) and targets (Y).
+The first thing to do is to initialized the imported SVC class by passing a few argumentsSince it is already imported via Scikit-Learn, we can just call it with svm.SVC and its function fit to train the SVM on the inputs (X) and targets (Y).
 We can store this SVM in a variable, called SVM, to easily access it later.
 There are many parameters to the svm package, one interesting is kernel which defines which kernel to use.
 For this tutorial, we will use the rbf (Radial Basis Function) kernel, but there are several others.
-For a more in-depth explanation for all the SVM parameters, please visit the Scikit-Learn website (https://scikit-learn.org/stable/modules/svm.html).
+For a more in-depth explanation for all the SVM parameters, please visit the Scikit-Learn website (https://scikit-learn.org/stable/modules/svm.html). [you are testing perforance on the trainng set]

 SVM learning of training inputs.